This page contains information for the JCR administrator.

 bin/mkBackupList.py jcr.ini > ~/tmp/jcrBackupList

-Note: All paths output by this script are relative to the JCR base directory.
+Note: All paths output by this script are absolute.

 Use the bin/resetAdminPassword.py script.
 You have to provide this with the path to the JCR config file, e.g.: